davehadley/fungraph/README.md

 Features include:
 * Compose a Directed Acyclic Graph (DAG) of lazily evaluated functions.
 * Intermediate values are automatically cached.
-* Results and arguments of all node in the graph are retrievable.
+* Results and arguments of all nodes in the graph are retrievable from the root node.
 * The graph is mutable allowing easy re-running of the graph with modified function arguments.

 Dependencies: